A Geometric Approach to Radial Correlation Type Problems: Some Anisotropic -Dimensional Correlation Problems

-In this section, I shall present some correlation problems in $\mathbb{R}^2$.
-The ideas from this section are to be compared with those of \cite{figa}.
-(This was pointed out to me by M.Ledoux).
-I shall use almost the same notations which are used in \cite{figa} for the rest of this section.
+In this section, some correlation problems in $\mathbb{R}^2$ will be presented.
+The ideas from this section are to be compared with those of \cite{figa} (pointed out by M.Ledoux).
+The notations used in this section will be the same as in \cite{figa}.
+The main goal of this long section is to prove Corollary \ref{corrr}.
+In order to achieve this goal some definitions, lemmas and theorems will be needed.

 \begin{de}[Strips] A set $S\subset \mathbb{R}^2$ is called a strip if $S$ is open, convex, symmetric with respect to the origin, and if a $u\in \mathbb{S}^1$ and $h>0$ exist such that

 $h$ is the \emph{width} of the strip and $u$ is the unit vector of the axis of the strip.
 The angle $\theta$ of two strips $S$ and $S'$ is equal to the angle between the respective unit vectors of the axis of the strips. \end{de}